catherinekelly33/Codecademy_files/README.md

 The use of pandas on multiple databases to determine the funneling rate from visiting a website to making a purchase.

+*U.S. Medical Insurance*
+An indepth analysis of factors affecting the cost of medical insurance using Python and basic pandas.

+*Jeopardy*
+Data manipulation to investigate a dataset of Jeopardy questions and answers.
+Creation of a game using this set of questions and answers.